quintenm/autocue/README.md

 # How to install it
 1. Install nodejs and npm (install Xcode if necessary)
-+ Run `npm install` in your terminal to install express and socket.io if is not allready installed
++ Run `npm install` in your terminal to install express and socket.io if is not already installed
 + Run `node server.js` in your terminal
 + Open your browser en open two separated windows, surf to  `http://localhost:3000`
 + Click to Writer or Reader for each tab.
 + Discover ...

 # How to use it
-* Load webpage on serveral devices
+* Load webpage on several devices
 * A **room** will be created automatically, you can rename it and save as your default, confirm by clicking ** join **
 * Be sure that all other devices joined the same room.
 * Click on **Writer** and insert your text, by pressing the `enter-key`
-* You can upload an txt-file via **Upload autocue** see the demofile as example.
+* You can upload an txt-file via **Upload autocue** see the demo file as example.

 OR